A counseling practice honored to serve the community of Colorado Springs

 •While we can’t change the past, we can change how it impacts us, no matter how long ago something happened.

-•Even the most destructive behaviors are an attempt at creating safety, stability, or soothing.
+•Destructive behaviors are an attempt at creating safety, stability, or soothing.
 Addressing the pain that drives the behavior is often more effective than focusing solely on the unwanted behavior.

 •Shame creates stagnation, while compassion and acceptance are powerful agents of change.
 Compassion and acceptance are not the same as condoning, permissiveness, or passivity.